 Arancina or arancino (depending on where you are in Sicily).
 A ball of rice stuffed with ragù and peas and deep fried.
 These can be found all over Italy and make a great snack.

 Couscous.
 This is used in Sicilian cooking because it was imported from northern Africa and the Middle East (along with chickpeas, raisins, and cinnamon), but you won’t find it used as much in the rest of Italy.

 Pasta “alla Norma”.
 Made with eggplant and tomatoes and a little basil, with grated aged ricotta on top.

 Cheeses to try in Sicily

 Caciocavallo.
 This cheese is eaten around Italy but is from Sicily.

 Ricotta.
-You probably don’t want to eat spoonfuls of straight ricotta (though feel free), but look for it in desserts, such as the famous cannoli, and sauces.
+You probably don’t want to eat spoonfuls of straight ricotta (though feel free), but look for it in desserts—like the famous cannoli—and sauces.
 It’s also found in different textures than you may be used to.
-Before I’d been to Sicily, I didn’t realize that ricotta could be grated.
+Before I’d been to Sicily, I didn’t realize that ricotta could be aged and grated.

 Fruits and vegetables to try in Sicily